abhinavbatra06/Churn-Analysis/README.md

 - Predict individual customer churn timelines
 - Provide actionable insights for customer retention strategy

-Understanding when and why customers leave is crucial—especially when retention is more cost-effective than acquisition.
+Understanding when and why customers leave is crucial especially when retention is more cost-effective than acquisition.

 ---